 Output Node (Multiple Output Formats)

-.
+The Output Node is the final step for presenting workflow results.
+In addition to rendering Markdown, it now supports choosing an Output format to render content as HTML.
+The node does not generate content itself — it renders the value you select in Select output content.
 That value can come from a model, the Advanced Template node, or any node that produces an HTML string.
 All HTML is rendered inside a secure sandbox to protect your environment.

 Usage